HubrG/next-saaster/README.md

 1. Launch the project and go to the home page `/`
 2. Create an admin account
-3. Edit project information (name, description, etc.)
-4. Go to the `/admin` administration page
+3. Go to the `/admin` administration page and let's go ! 🤘
-5. Change your API keys (Stripe, Mailjet, Google, etc...)

 ## ℹ️ Libraries used